- After Effects User Guide

 By far, the best way to improve performance overall is to plan ahead, run early tests of your workflow and output pipeline, and confirm that what you are delivering is what your client actually wants and expects.
 (See Planning your work.)

 - Make sure that you’ve installed the current version of After Effects, including any available updates.
 To check for and install updates, choose Help > Updates.

 - Make sure that you’ve installed the latest versions of drivers and plug-ins, especially video card drivers.
 To download updates for drivers and plug-ins, go to the provider’s website.

 - Make sure that your system has enough RAM.
 Optimum performance is achieved with computer systems with at least 2 GB of installed RAM per processor core.
 See the documentation for your operating system and computer for details on how to check the amount of installed RAM and how to install RAM.

 - Quit applications that are not necessary for your work.
 If you run applications other than those with which After Effects shares a memory pool, and you don’t allocate adequate memory to other applications, performance can be greatly reduced when the operating system swaps RAM to the hard disk.
-(See Memory (RAM) usage in 64-bit After Effects.)

 - Stop or pause resource-intensive operations in other applications, such as video previews in Adobe Bridge.

 - When possible, keep the source footage files for your project on a fast local disk drive.
 If your source footage files are on a slow disk drive (or across a slow network connection), then performance will be poor.
 Ideally, use separate fast local disk drives for source footage files and rendered output.
-For more information, see this video on the video2brain website.

 - A separate fast disk (or disk array) to assign the disk cache folder to, is ideal.
 Because of their speed, SSDs work well for this function.